DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

    :scale: 100%
    :alt: Installing the DCC protocol decoder

-   Figure 11: Installing the DCC protocol decoder
+   Installing the DCC protocol decoder

 On Linux::